-- Quarterly detailed financial crime reports (incl.
-AML reports); - Money Laundering Risk Assessments produced at least annually; - Annual report prepared by the MLCO and reviewed by the Board of Directors; - Internal audit reports prepared annually or as often as required.
+- monthly high-level financial crime reports summarizing critical KPIs; - quarterly detailed financial crime reports (incl.
+AML reports); - money laundering risk assessments produced at least annually; - annual report prepared by the MLCO and reviewed by the Executive Board; - internal audit reports prepared annually or as often as required.

-The Company does not underestimate the importance of the role that its employees play in tackling money laundering and other financial crime risks, as well as safeguarding the integrity, reputation and high-standards of conduct within the Company.
+Company does not underestimate the importance of the role that its employees play in tackling money laundering and other financial crime risks, as well as safeguarding the integrity, reputation and high-standards of conduct within the Company.
 The Company's vetting process and KYE policies, therefore, ensure the integrity and expertise of all relevant employees on an ongoing basis.
 All relevant employees, including MLCO and senior managers, undergo regular AML training and awareness sessions and are kept aware of their responsibilities and obligations in respect to AML and CFT, as well as recent legislative and regulatory developments in this area, and any changes in the Company's policies and procedures.